Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

     rem load the the variables created by vshadow.exe call setvars.cmd

-    rem create the symbolc link to the snapshot mklink /d c:\snapshot\ %shadow_device_1%\
+    rem create the symbolic link to the snapshot mklink /d c:\snapshot\ %shadow_device_1%\

     rem run rclone with the source as c:\snapshot\data\, not c:\data\
     rclone sync c:\snapshot\data\ dest:data

-    rem Delete the symbolc link
+    rem Delete the symbolic link
     rmdir c:\snapshot\ /q

 That is all it takes to create a shadow mount.